Part IV: Memory Protection

 Configuration

-QuantumRT requires a correctly configured linker script to define memory regions and ensure proper task and kernel placement.
 Users are encouraged to refer to the demo application for a working example of a linker script configuration.
-Modify the script as needed to match your specific hardware requirements.
+The linker script should be modified as needed to match the hardware requirements.